fhiso/basic-concepts/basic-concepts.md

 #### The `xsd:string` datatype

-Some FHISO standard make limited use of the `xsd:string` *datatype* defined in §3.3.1 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)].
+Some FHISO standards make limited use of the `xsd:string` *datatype* defined in §3.3.1 of &#x5B;[XSD Pt2](https://www.w3.org/TR/xmlschema11-2/)].
 This is an *unstructured non-language-tagged datatype* which has the following properties: